PatrickKyei/exception/_posts/2021-08-11-interesting-conversation-starters.md

 101. If you could only pack one thing for a trip (besides clothing) what would it be?

-102. If you could only pack one thing for a trip (besides clothing) what would it be?
+102. What is the fondest moment of your childhoold that you still remember?

 103. If your plane was going down, who would you would call?

+104. If you could wake up tomorrow having gained any one quality or ability, what would it be?

+105. If you could change anything about the way you were raised, what would it be?

+106. If you were to die this evening with no opportunity to communicate with anyone, what would you most regret not having told someone?
+Why haven’t you told them yet?

+107. What does friendship mean to you?

 For the most part, these should save you from not having anything at all to say.
 But as you go out and meet people regularly, you will develop the strategy that works best for you.

 Good luck in desire to build new and healthy relationships.
 Go out and have fun!

 <!-- ## Intimate questions